Everyday borrower using a smartphone to access open banking loan options in 2026

 How Have Loan Approvals Actually Changed for Borrowers?

 Loan approvals are faster, more accurate, and increasingly based on cash flow rather than credit score alone.
-That is the clearest measurable result of the open banking 2026 changes for everyday borrowers.
+That is the clearest measurable result of these changes for everyday borrowers.

 This matters most for borrowers who are credit-invisible or thin-file.
 The Federal Reserve estimates roughly 26 million Americans have no usable credit score.
-Open banking gives these consumers a new pathway — their actual financial behavior, not just their credit history, becomes evidence of creditworthiness.
+Real-time bank data gives these consumers a new pathway: their actual financial behavior, not just their credit history, becomes evidence of creditworthiness.
 You can learn more about how this intersects with AI-driven decisions in our breakdown of AI-powered underwriting changes for loan applicants in 2026.

 What About Mortgage Applications?